potix/json_finder/README.md

 ## udf functions
 * jfmin(json_text)
-  * minimize function.
+    * minimization function.
     * one argument only.
     * argument is json text.

 * jfget(json_column_name, 'finding_key')
-  * find function.
+    * finding function.
     * two arguments.
-  * first argument is coluanm name of json text.
+    * first argument is coluanm name of json string.
     * second argument is key for finding.
     * nested key is separate by '.'.
         * e.g: { "a" : { "b" : 1 } } -> 'a.b'

 ## restrictions
 * not supported nesting 32 times or more.
     * but this limit change by -DMAX_NEST define with compile option.
 * not supported key length exceeds 1024byte.
     * but this limit change by -DMAX_PATH_LEN define with compile option.
 * not supported UTF-16.

 ## TODO